4 Questions to Ask Before Selecting Goods-to-Person Solutions

-Over the past few years, the phrase “goods to person” has become fairly mainstream, particularly with increased focus on supply chain logistics and efficiencies in warehouse operations.
-At this point, it’s well known that for distribution facilities looking to service customers more quickly, optimize warehouse space, and improve accuracy of order fulfillment, goods-to-person technologies are a realistic option to accomplish these goals.
+The phrase “goods to person” has become fairly mainstream, particularly with increased focus on supply chain logistics and efficiencies in warehouse operations.
+At this point, it’s well known that for distribution facilities looking to service customers more quickly, optimize warehouse space and improve accuracy of order fulfillment, goods-to-person technologies are a realistic option to accomplish these goals.

-There are many goods-to-person options available.
-Choosing the right solution can become overwhelming and daunting, even for individuals experienced in this field.
-Below are 5 questions to ask and answer before selecting a goods-to-person solution.
+Choosing the right solution, however, can become overwhelming and daunting, even for individuals experienced in this field.
+Below are 4 questions to ask and answer before selecting a goods-to-person solution.

 1. What do you hope to accomplish through the use of goods-to-person technology?

 Knowing what your top objectives are will steer you toward the proper solution.
-For instance, a potential user looking to reduce their storage footprint by 40% would most likely use a different solution compared to a potential user looking to increase their picking rates to 350 picks per hour per picker.
+For instance, a potential user looking to reduce their storage footprint by 40% would most likely use a different solution compared to a user looking to automate highly sequenced picking.

 2. Does the solution fit your business model?